saimpot/spies-directory/README.md

 ### 💻 Coding/Software Engineering Perspective:

+- Introduce a new domain bounded context called Postman and have a full postman API implementation to build, through postman's API, the creation/import of the .json files for the collection, and really automate the whole process more than it's already been automated, with just the use of an API key.

 - Refactoring and Optimization: While the current architecture is solid, with more time, the codebase could be further refined to ensure maximum efficiency and reduce potential technical debt.